Skip to main content

 var.baseline_parametersanyConfiguration parameters specific to the baseline scope

-The var.partition variable is particularly useful when working with AWS partitions other than the standard AWS commercial partition.
+The var.aws_partition variable is particularly useful when working with AWS partitions other than the standard AWS commercial partition.
 It allows your baseline templates to construct proper ARNs for different AWS environments:

 • aws: Standard AWS commercial partition